hammerheim-game/hammerheim-rules/8-scenarios.md

 #### Scenario: Getting Personal

 This scenario is designed for campaign games with any number of players present.
-A personal dispute has erupted between several famous/infamous characters in Mordheim, and eager to profit from the spoils of this sort of carnage the warbands have rushed in to pick at the remains.
+A personal dispute has erupted between several famous/infamous characters in Hammerheim, and eager to profit from the spoils of this sort of carnage the warbands have rushed in to pick at the remains.
 Unfortunately they appear to have been rather swept up in it all, and with famous names aligning themselves with warbands unexpectedly they find themselves in the midst of a sudden brawl!

 Terrain
-The board is set up as per normal Mordheim.
+The board is set up as per normal Hammerheim.

 Set-up
 Warbands deploy in their usual locations